 MOUNTING THE CONTROLS

 Do not place the controls above the level of the burner.
-If the fireplace is to be set directly on the floor, the controls must be placed outside the non-combustible zone.
+If the fireplace is to set directly on the floor, the controls must be placed outside the non-combustible zone or insulated from the heat from the fireplace.